mrl-anomaly/anomalousdata/content/home/welcome.md

   css_class:
 ---

 We are the MIT Mechatronics Research Laboratory (MRL).
 We are currently conducting research in health monitoring/anomaly detection on physical machines.
 We previously proposed a general purpose anomalous scenario synthesizer (GPASS) to generate various forms of reproducible, controlled dynamic anomalies to a rotary plant.
-For more technical details, refer to this paper.
-[ICRA paper link to be done]